-The University of Missouri Master of Public Health Program is accredited by the Council on Education for Public Health (CEPH).
+The University of Missouri Public Health program is accredited by the Council on Education for Public Health (CEPH).
 CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and public health programs outside of schools of public health.
 Our current five-year accreditation is in progress.
 The CEPH site visit was held in September 2015 and official notice was received in the summer 2016.
-The Master of Public Health Program is accredited until July 1, 2023.
+The Public Health program is accredited until July 1, 2024.

 Master of Public Health Competencies